adrianmcli/next-boilerplate/README.md

 # next-boilerplate
 A modern universal boilerplate for React applications using Next.js.

+### Warning

+This boilerplate is still in heavy development.
+The next step will probably be to refactor some of the Redux logic into its own module.
+Please keep that in mind as you evaluate this repository and the following paragraphs.

 # Some conventions

 As per Next.js convention, everything starts at the `pages` directory.
 Beyond this (and other default conventions), we have decided to institute some conventions to improve the developer experience.